 Professional Competence – The expectation upon hiring an outside consultant is that those advisors are experts in their field, whatever that may be.
-For executive pay consultants, being an expert in the field includes exposure to and understanding of accounting, tax, regulatory issues and requirements, governance matters, plan design, and interpersonal psychology.
+For executive pay consultants, being an expert in the field includes exposure to, and understanding of, accounting, tax, regulatory issues and requirements, governance matters, plan design, and interpersonal psychology.
 Sales compensation specific expertise includes understanding sales channels, the sales cycle, target setting, plan design, and the appropriate mix of fixed and variable pay for each impacted sales position.

 A diverse set of compensation management competencies is developed through extensive experience across multiple industries and varying types of clients.
 Size of a consulting firm is a factor as well, and companies may opt for either a large or small consulting firm, depending on what they are looking for in a consultant.

 Collaboration and Education – Outside consultants should not be hired solely for their personal expertise, but also for their ability to effectively employ that expertise with their clients.
 From our perspective, the best results are achieved when the client is fully engaged and collaborated with throughout the consulting engagement, as they are the experts in their business and company culture.
-Specific to executive pay consulting for public companies, while consultants typically work directly for the compensation committee of the board, the company’s management team must also be significantly involved in the consulting process to both understand their perspectives and gain their buy-in of recommendations.
+When considering executive pay consulting for public companies, consultants typically work directly for the compensation committee of the board, but the company’s management team must also be significantly involved in the consulting process to both understand their perspectives and gain their buy-in of recommendations.

 The field of compensation management is complex, and consultants should be willing to share their knowledge with their clients beyond simply completing the assignment.
 We consider an engagement a success if the client acquires the knowledge to fully manage their program once the consulting engagement ends.
 The executive compensation body of knowledge is particularly extensive and hiring a compensation consultant can provide the client with relevant legal and governance changes, emerging perspectives and trends, and best practices to both the management team and/or the compensation committee.

 Willingness to Understand the Client’s Business – All companies are different to some degree, even if they are in the same industry, and the “art” of compensation consulting is to identify and understand these differences between companies in order to integrate each client’s unique attributes into their compensation design.
-Consultants must be able to understand the financial, strategic, and cultural distinctiveness of their clients to effectively advise, and with this knowledge, work with their clients to develop programs that are optimal for each specific set of company attributes.
+Consultants must be able to understand the financial, strategic, and cultural distinctiveness of their clients to effectively advise and work with their clients to develop programs that are optimal for each specific set of company attributes.

 Independence – The role of compensation consultants is to provide the client with the information and recommendations they need to make thoughtful decisions, while maintaining an unbiased point of view regarding the facts.
 While a well-informed and highly engaged consultant will express their opinion and back up their recommendations with objective data, the final decisions should be made by the client.